SimonCoste/SimonCoste.github.io/posts/score_matching.md

 abstract = "Learning the score of a density from its samples and Tweedie's formula. "
 +++

+**2026 edit**: I completely reworked these lectures notes into a new, simpler, fresher set of notes that you can find [here on its own website](https://simoncoste.gitlab.io/transport/).
+Enjoy!

 The *score* of a probability density $p$ is the gradient of its log-density: $\nabla \log p(x)$.
 This object is of paramount importance in many fields, like physics, statistics, and machine learning.
 In particular, it is needed if one wants to sample from the reverse SDE of a diffusion model.
 In this note, we survey the classical technique used for learning the score of a density from its samples: *score matching*.

 \tableofcontents